 Stephen, Monk Bought Lunch

 If you are looking for a unique day trip from London then St Albans is definitely a great choice.
 St Albans is a small, but charming city located about 20 miles from London.
-The train journey from St. Pancras shouldn’t take more than 30 minutes – it only takes that much to get to an idyllic and peaceful place outside of the capital city.
+The train journey from St. Pancras shouldn’t take more than 30 minutes.

 One of the biggest attractions there is the St. Albans Cathedral, but you should also spend a few hours in the Verulamium Park, which is a perfect place to have a picnic.